Pomonok, Queens: History

 The Pomonok Country Club was a golf course in Pomonok that operated between 1886 and 1949.
 The golf course was located between Kissena Boulevard and 164th Street, just to the south of Horace Harding Boulevard (now the Long Island Expressway) and to the east of Queens College.
 The club was established in 1886 by members of the Flushing Athletic Club in Flushing and moved to the Kissena Boulevard location in 1921.
 Devereux Emmet designed the golf course.
 The golf course hosted the PGA Championship in 1939, which Henry Picard won.
 The members disbanded and sold the course in 1949.
 Part of the site today contains the Electchester cooperative housing development, Pomonok public housing and an extension of Parsons Boulevard.

-In 1992, New York City settled a lawsuit brought on behalf of 100,000 families who claimed that the city had steered all white families applying for public housing into Pomonok and had provided that project with higher standards of care and maintenance than projects inhabited by majority Black and Hispanic families.
+In 1992, New York City settled a lawsuit brought on behalf of 100,000 families who claimed that the city had steered all white families applying for public housing into Pomonok and had provided the public housing complex with higher standards of care and maintenance than those inhabited by majority Black and Hispanic families.

 Electchester Housing Complex

 Electchester is a cooperative housing complex on the other side of the small neighborhood between Parsons Boulevard and 164th Street in Pomonok, which was established by Harry Van Arsdale, Jr. and Local 3 of the International Brotherhood of Electrical Workers in 1949, when Van Arsdale worked with the Joint Industry Board of the Electrical Industry to purchase 103 acre of the former Pomonok Country Club and build apartment buildings.
-About 5,550 people live in about 2,500 units in 36 buildings, inclusing a pair of 23-story towers and a network of three and six-story brick structures.
+About 5,550 people live in about 2,500 units in 36 buildings, including a pair of 23-story towers and a network of three and six-story brick structures.
 It is served by Public School 200, which is on land donated by Electchester.
 The union provided the majority of the mortgage.
 New York state offered tax abatements.
 Electchester was classified as a "limited dividend nonprofit", subject to state regulations.
 The first families paid $475 per room for equity shares, and carrying charges of $26 per month per room, on apartments ranging from three and a half to five and a half rooms.

 Electchester also contains the JIB Lanes Bowling Alley and a shopping center, containing a supermarket, a pharmacy and other small stores.
 In the early 2020’s, a Popeyes location opened in the area as well as a dental office.

 Both housing complexes are patrolled by the nearby 107th Precinct of the New York City’s Police Department.
 There is also an NYPD PSA-9 Housing Police Unit station located in the Pomonok Houses.